PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 feature, supply one domain name per line, with optional comments preceded by a "#".

-NOTIFY-allowed zones can also be specified using `forward-zones-file`_.
+NOTIFY-allowed zones can also be specified using `forward-zones-file`_ and `forward-zones-catalog`_.

 .. _setting-allow-notify-from: